Porcellian Club: Joseph McKean Gate

 In 1901, the Joseph McKean Gate—a portal to Harvard Yard—was erected directly opposite the Porcellian Clubhouse.
 A March 20, 1909, notice in The Harvard Crimson announced:

 A gate is to be erected at the entrance to the Yard between Wadsworth House and Boylston Hall.
 It is to be erected by members of the Porcellian Club in memory of Joseph McKean 1794, S.T.D., LL.D.
 Boylston Professor of Rhetoric, Oratory and Elocution, and also the founder of the Porcellian Club.

 The gate prominently displays the Porcellian's symbol, a boar's head, carved in limestone above the central arch.
 It remains a prominent Harvard landmark, marking the boundary between Harvard Yard and Massachusetts Avenue.

 Notable members

 The Porcellian Club’s alumni include prominent figures in politics, literature, and academia.
 A 1929 Time obituary noted its roster featured "Theodore Roosevelt, Theodore Roosevelt Jr., Poet Oliver Wendell Holmes Sr., Justice Oliver Wendell Holmes Jr., Nicholas Longworth, Poet James Russell Lowell, Richard Henry Dana Jr. (Two Years Before the Mast), Novelist Owen Wister, [and] John Jay Chapman."
 A 1940 Time article added:

 The Pork...is very much a family affair.
 Upon its roster, generation after generation, appear the same proud Boston names—Adams, Ames, Amory, Cabot, Cushing, etc.

+Due to the club's semi-secret nature, the full extent of Porcellian membership is unknown.